Senior perk

 Highlights of the 2022 lake study

 According to the consultants, the major sources for phosphorus entering the lake are sediment runoff, waterfowl waste and the well that pumps groundwater into Lake LaVerne.
 Deepening the lake will help decrease and dilute phosphorus levels.
-Ongoing lake management would address the well operation and variables such as waterfowl, primarily the Canada geese who reside there year-round, or the future of the aeration system installed in 1998 to maintain oxygen levels in the lake.
+Ongoing lake management would address the well operation and variables such as waterfowl (primarily the not-so-migratory Canada geese) or the aeration system installed in 1998 to maintain oxygen levels in the lake.

 The consultants estimate that completing the components in the lake restoration plan would cost about $1 million.
 Fundraising will be the focus for implementing the plan.